Introduction

 The HydroServer Instance

-The core of the ecosystem is your HydroServer Instance.
-This is the live, hosted environment—consisting of the database, APIs, and apps—that serves as the central hub for your environmental data.
+The core of the software ecosystem is your HydroServer Instance.
+This is the live, hosted environment—consisting of the database, application programming interfaces (APIs), and web apps—that serves as the central hub for your environmental sensor data.

-Most organizations will start by following our production deployment guide to spin up their own instance, whether on-premises (using a local server or VM) or through a cloud provider like Google Cloud Platform or Amazon Web Services.
+Most organizations will start by following our production deployment guide to deploy their own instance, whether on-premises (using a local server or VM) or through a cloud provider like Google Cloud Platform or Amazon Web Services.
+We recommend deployment on Google Cloud Platform as our instructions and testing for that cloud provider is most comprehensive, but HydroServer can be deployed using the other options mentioned above.
 Throughout this documentation, when we refer to "an instance," we mean your specific, deployed version of the HydroServer software that you manage and maintain as a persistent web service.

 hydroserverpy(Python Package): This is a Python wrapper for the HydroServer REST API, designed for those who want to manage data programmatically.
-Beyond simple API interaction, the package includes specialized tools for performing time-series ETL (Extract, Transform, Load) and automated quality control.hydroserver-ts(NodeJS Package): This is a TypeScript library designed to help developers build web applications that need to plug into HydroServer’s APIs.The Streaming Data Loader: A desktop application designed to automate data ingestion into HydroServer.
-It monitors local CSV files containing environmental time-series data and automatically loads them into your HydroServer instance, reducing the need for manual uploads.
+Beyond simple API interaction, the package includes specialized tools for performing time series ETL (Extract, Transform, Load) and automated quality control.
+You can use hydroserverpy to script or automate nearly everything you can do through the web user interface of the HydroServer Data management App.hydroserver-ts(NodeJS Package): This is a TypeScript library designed to help developers build web applications that need to plug into HydroServer’s APIs.The Streaming Data Loader: A desktop application designed to automate data ingestion from CSV data files into HydroServer.
+It monitors local or web accessible CSV files containing environmental time-series data and automatically loads them into your HydroServer instance, reducing the need for manual uploads.
+The Streaming Data Loader was designed to help integrate with commercial sensor software systems that interact with monitoring stations and produce datalogger files in CSV format.

 Cite HydroServer